 Recommended by Denise of ChefDenise.com

-The Outer Banks, North Carolina is one of the best spots in the south for a beach vacation.
-The barrier islands form a unique environment with the Atlantic Ocean on its east coast, and the harbor on the west.
-That means you can see gorgeous sunrises and sunsets in the same day as the island’s widest point is just over 3 miles!
+The Outer Banks, North Carolina, is one of the best spots in the South for a beach vacation.
+The barrier islands form a unique environment with the Atlantic Ocean on its east coast and the harbor on the west.
+That means you can see gorgeous sunrises and sunsets on the same day.
+The island’s widest point is just over 3 miles!

-The warm waves in the Atlantic make it perfect for surfing, skim boarding, swimming, or just relaxing on the white sandy beaches.
-The calm waters of the harbor are wonderful for stand-up-paddling, fishing, or kite surfing.
+The warm waves in the Atlantic make it perfect for surfing, skimboarding, swimming, or relaxing on the white sandy beaches.
+The calm waters of the harbor are wonderful for standup paddling, fishing, or kite surfing.

-In Buxton, visit the Cape Hatteras Lighthouse which is the tallest brick lighthouse in the USA.
-Don’t go to Buxton without stopping for an apple ugly from Orange Blossom Cafe (closes at 11:00 am).
+In Buxton, visit the Cape Hatteras Lighthouse, the tallest brick lighthouse in the USA.
+Don’t go to Buxton without stopping for an apple ugly from Orange Blossom Café (closes at 11:00 am).